shathalshehri/ESP32-Light-and-Motion-Sensor-Control/README.md

 2. **Testing Scenarios**

    - **Scenario 1: No Light and Motion Detected**
      1. **Environment**: Place the light sensor in a completely dark area and ensure the motion sensor is detecting motion.
+Note that a blue tape is placed on top of the light sensor to block light.
      2. **Expected Outcome**: The LED should turn ON when the light sensor detects no light and the motion sensor detects motion.
      3. **Verification**: Check the LED state and monitor the serial output for confirmation of the sensor values and server response.
      4. **Demo**: View the demonstration of scenarios 1 and 2 in action by watching the following GIF: